EV Charging Stations Security

 Here at EVOS, we are committed to protecting all customer data to the highest standard and have heavily invested in preventative technology.

-“EVOS not only utilizes a VPN to provide customers protection, but we also implement additional steps to secure data, which include private cloud networks and other technologies to provide maximum protection,” reports Co-founder Seshan Weeratunga.
+“EVOS not only utilizes a VPN to provide customers protection, but we also implement additional steps to secure data, which include private cloud networks and other technologies to provide maximum protection,” - Co-founder Chris Crossman.

 A VPN in a secure, encrypted connection that enables safe and private internet access by creating a secure “tunnel” between a device and the internet.
 This protects the online privacy of the user, keeping their identity confidential.